 There are myriad apps out there for your computer with names like Advanced System WinFantalizer ProBit Deep Cleaner IOCare Mechanic Utilities TuneUp Plus.
 They claim to do everything your system needs to run fast like a bunny.
 Problem is, they’re all rubbish.
-Don’t pay them any mind and certainly don’t spend any money on them.
+Don’t pay them any mind and certainly don’t spend any money on such snake oil software.
 They are placeboware.

 These snake oil products talk a good game.
 They claim they will speed up your performance and deep clean your OS and optimize your memory allocation and defraggle your drives.
 But take a breath and let the jargon fade away.
 They’re just trying to inspire you with buzzwords.

 The Windows operating system already knows how to clean junk files automatically.
 It’s a feature called Storage Sense, and once turned on, you can trust in Microsoft to clear your temp files and other junk periodically, all on its own.

 Microsoft already defragments your drives for you, too.
 You can check, you can open up the Optimize Drives panel anytime, and Windows will tell you the last date of defragmentation.
 Nothing for you to do here, either!

 Thinking that your registry needs a good cleaning?
 Think again, Microsoft recommends against any such thing.
 And I can confirm, I have seen a lot of borked computers in my time, where the last thing the user had tried was a registry cleaner.
 You are always best off in leaving the Windows Registry alone!